atumm-ra/fast-meerkat/README.md

 # Fast Meerkat [WIP]

-In a nutshell, the structure of a service within this application should follow the following example of directory tree:
+In a nutshell, the structure of a service within this application should follow the following directory tree/example:
 ```
 atumm/services/user